Growth of the Soil (film)

 Growth of the Soil (Markens grøde) is a Norwegian silent film from 1921 based on Knut Hamsun's novel Growth of the Soil.
 The Danish filmmaker Gunnar Sommerfeldt wrote the screenplay and directed the film, and he also played the role of the bailiff Geissler in the film.
 Sommerfeldt invested DKK 240,00 in the film, which was a considerable sum in 1921.

 Story

 The film opens with images from a forest under a glacier, where Isak Sellanrå is clearing the land.
 Eventually, however, the perspective begins to change, and smaller stories break in and toward the story of Isak and Inger.
 A modern society is emerging around the two.
 The story of young Barbro walking into the river with her child, but still ending with Aksel, also receives significant attention.

 Filming

-The filming took place in the Rana district and was a very big event.
+The filming took place in Rana Municipality in Norway and was a very big local event.
 A number of locals were used as extras and for minor roles.
 Isaac's clearing was filmed in Røvassdalen, and other parts were filmed at Tverånes in Mo i Rana, and Hemnesberget and Korgen.
 A couple of Sami were also hired from the neighboring Swedish municipality of Tärna.